dayton-outar/shillings/docs/MARKETING/MARKET/README.md

    1. How much would you pay for the service from that site and what services are worth paying for?

-6. What intimidates you about the Stock Market?

-7. What is your goal when it comes to investments (investments in stocks)?

-   1. (Is it just about money?)
-   2. (Do you get any thrills from investing in stocks?)

-8. What type of investor do you think you are?
+6. What type of investor do you think you are?

    - Beginner
       - Does not know how to interpret financial reports